The Wapping Mine and Cumberland Cavern are abandoned mines located on the hillside of Matlock Bath, Derbyshire and is a World Heritage Site.

 The Cumberland Cavern, originally known as the Cumberland Mine, is an old working probably developed at the same time as the Wapping Mine and is located about 12m above the Wapping workings and has two connections with it.
 The Funnel Cave at the end of the Forth Stope in Wapping and the Devils Pit, which leads into the Maze.

 Most of the workings in Cumberland Cavern have broken into natural chambers.
 The mine was opened in 1780, as a show cave.
 Queen Victoria visited the show cave in 1844, it then became known as Royal Cumberland Cavern.
-After the show cave was closed, somewhere in between the late 1960's and early 1970's a gang call the Troggs occupied the show cave resulting in large amounts of graffiti in some of its chambers.
+After the show cave was closed, somewhere in between the late 1960's and early 1970's a gang called the Troggs occupied the show cave resulting in large amounts of graffiti in some of its chambers.

 The Cumberland Cavern adit is no longer open and entrance into it is via the Wapping Mine.